sapirtalmi/GrowMateAI/README.md

 ---

-## ESP32
+## ESP32 Sensor System

-This folder contains code for ESP32-based sensor devices and simulation scripts.
+This folder contains code for ESP32-C3 based sensor devices and simulation scripts.

 ### Purpose
-Simulate and operate sensor devices that send data to the GrowMate backend.
+Simulate and operate sensor devices that send data to the GrowMate backend using real hardware or mock data.

+### Hardware Components
+- **ESP32-C3**: Main microcontroller
+- **DHT22**: Temperature & humidity sensor
+- **Soil Moisture Sensor**: Measures soil moisture levels
+- **Light Intensity Sensor**: Monitors ambient light conditions

 ### Files
 - `esp32_mock.py`: Python script to simulate sensor data and send it to the backend API.
 Supports timed and manual modes.
 - `Sensor.ino`: Arduino firmware for ESP32 devices.
 Handles WiFi setup, sensor readings (moisture, temperature, humidity), and HTTP communication with the backend.

 ### Usage
-- Use `esp32_mock.py` for local testing and simulation of sensor data.
+- Use `esp32_mock.py` for local testing and simulation of sensor data
-- Flash `Sensor.ino` to an ESP32 device for real sensor operation.
+- Flash `Sensor.ino` to an ESP32 device for real sensor operation

+### Connectivity
+- Sends data via HTTP to Azure Functions
+- Optional MQTT support for real-time streaming
+- Battery-efficient design for continuous deployment

 ---